ShprAlex/SproutLife/README.md

 # Sprout Life

-Sprout Life extends the concept of Conway’s Game of Life to enable reproduction and mutation.
-We treat patterns of cells like organisms.
-Organisms grow and reproduce according to the rules of GOL, with a couple of slight changes.
-We can watch evolution take place as successful organisms take over the board.
+Sprout Life supports the next stage of evolution in Conway’s Game of Life.
+GOL defined a way for random pixels to self-organize into lifelike patterns.
+Sprout Life is a slight change to the rules that allows these patterns reproduce, mutate, and evolve.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.

-The evolution we create is open ended.
-We can encourage bigger, more complex organisms to dominate over smaller ones.
-It’s exciting because there is no limit to how complex the evolved organisms can get.

 ![Sprout Life](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutLife_2016-01-27.gif)